DanilaBerezin/Shroom-Ventures/README.md

 6) Figure out basic ai
 7) Create a map loader
 8) Reinstall raylib and link against archive instead of shared library
+9) Make makefile configurable and not dependent on my setup